marcuswestin/oldDogo/src/js/website/pages/terms.md

 Questions?
 Concerns?
 Suggestions?
 -----------------------------------
-Please contact us at [support@dogoapp.com](mailto:support@dogoapp.com) to report any violations of these Terms of Service or to pose any questions regarding this Terms of Service or the Service.
+Please contact us at [support@dogo.co](mailto:support@dogo.co) to report any violations of these Terms of Service or to pose any questions regarding this Terms of Service or the Service.